bhoreal/docs.bhoreal.com/README.md

 ### Contributions

-This documentation is managed by Spark, but supported by the community.
+This documentation is managed by Bhoreal, but supported by the community.
 We welcome contributions such as:

 * Edits to improve grammar or fix typos
 * Additional annotated examples for others to follow
-* Additional content that would help provide a complete understanding of the Spark platform
+* Additional content that would help provide a complete understanding of the Bhoreal controller
 * Translations to other languages
 * Making a contribution is as simple as forking this repository, making edits to your fork, and contributing those edits as a pull request.
 For more information on how to make a pull request, see Github's documentation.